 High School Admission Guidelines

-High schools should consider the following factors when establishing their admissions policies and practices:
+The admissions process established by the high school should consider the following factors when establishing admissions policies and practices:

 In cases where the number of

-applicants exceeds the number of students a school can enroll, Catholic
+applicants exceeds the number of students a school can enroll, giving Catholic

-reasonable effort to assist students with financial need.
+Making reasonable efforts to assist students with financial need.

-Schools should not admit students who owe money to another school.
+Not admitting students whose families owe money to another school.

-Standardized test scores, grades, and recommendations from prior school shall be taken into consideration.
+Considering standardized test scores, grades, and recommendations from prior school.

-The age of a student at admission should be such that the student will be under 20 years of age at graduation.
+Ensuring that students will be under 20 years of age at graduation.